Governance

 Our world is becoming more interconnected through advances in technology.
 Society is changing at pace and employers need graduates who bring innovation, enterprise and digital and creative problem-solving skills into the workplace.

-Through our Town House Strategy, Kingston University will meet these challenges by delivering a progressive new model of education.
+Through its Town House Strategy, Kingston University will meet these challenges by delivering a progressive new model of education.
 We will partner with businesses and other external bodies to support innovation and advance knowledge.
 Collaboration and innovation will underpin everything we do.

 We will enable our students to develop the future skills and personal attributes to thrive in their careers and focus our research, knowledge exchange, and professional practice where it can have impact and drive innovation.